Brothers (Goldman novel): Reception

 Woodrell described it as "a fast-paced, mayhem-filled, occasionally funny, frequently clever novel."
 Lochte called it "Sneaky, diabolic, a bit depraved, disturbing, maddening, heartbreaking, manipulative and fascinating."
 Kirkus Reviews stated that "Goldman's slick delivery[...]provides fairly painless reading" but that Brothers did not have "the memorable punch of Marathon Man."
 Lehmann-Haupt wrote that the author "bewilders us as to his ultimate aims, and seeks to keep us entertained in the meantime with gimmicks" but that it does not "[puzzle the reader] constructively."
 The West Coast Review of Books ranked it three of five stars (a "good" review) and stated that it was "a bona fide page-turner."
+Tom Shippey of The Guardian referred to it as having a high level of violence, described it as "implausible" as well as "cunning" and "quirky".
+Barry Seddon of the Manchester Evening News stated that the book is "totally satisfying", though he argued that it sometimes "it feels like a film synopsis".

 Dobyns said Brothers "is hardly a novel at all but a comic book without pictures, something along the lines of Masters of the Universe.
 Even the characters have similar names... [it] isn't a novel at all but a book about killing."
 Publishers Weekly also gave a negative review, stating that it was not a good sequel and "the book's basic premise fails to hold together."
 Murray wrote that it was mostly "disjointed and agonizingly slow" even though the author used "wit, much of it directed at his own wildly imaginative ploys."

 Goldman himself later called it "a not-very-terrific book."

+Scott Bettencourt of Film Score Monthly wrote that the book was "a disappointment".